Community Development Worker

 - help community groups to build on successes and learn from failures.

 - the ability to engage with diverse groups of people

 - an understanding of approaches that focus on the strengths and assets of people and communities

-- knowledge of project facilitation and reporting
+- knowledge of running projects and reporting

 - knowledge of applying for grants and report writing